We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Best ready to wear hearing aids: Signia Silk X

-Tinnitus is a condition that, according to the American Tinnitus Association, affects over 50 million Americans.
-It is sometimes referred to as ringing in the ears and is a symptom of a problem within the auditory pathway.
+Tinnitus is a condition that, according to the American Tinnitus Association, affects over 50 million people in the United States.
+It’s sometimes referred to as ringing in the ears and is a symptom of a problem within the auditory pathway.

-According to the Hearing Loss Association of America, 90 percent of people with tinnitus also have hearing loss.
+According to the Hearing Loss Association of America, 90% of people with tinnitus also have hearing loss.

 Tinnitus isn’t “all in your head.”
 This very real condition can significantly diminish the quality of life for people who have it.
-While there is no cure for tinnitus, there are treatments to reduce severity and help with daily function, including hearing aids.
+While there’s no cure for most types of tinnitus, there are treatments to reduce the severity and help with daily function, including hearing aids.

 In this roundup, we’ll go over some of the best hearing aids for tinnitus and explain how they work.

 Even though there’s no cure for tinnitus, medical treatments and other tinnitus remedies can help provide relief.
-Some of these are focused on reducing anxiety and depression, such as talk therapy and cognitive behavioral therapy.
+Some of these are focused on reducing anxiety and depression, such as talk therapy and cognitive behavioral therapy (CBT).
 Medication for anxiety and depression relief can also be beneficial.

-Other remedies may include earwax removal, avoiding medications that can cause tinnitus, and limiting alcohol, caffeine, and smoking.
+Other remedies may include earwax removal, avoiding ototoxic medications (drugs that can cause tinnitus), and limiting alcohol, caffeine, and smoking.

-- Technology.
-They all utilize a specific and targeted strategy for providing tinnitus relief.
+- Technology: They all use a specific and targeted strategy for providing tinnitus relief.